 Blau was suspended from practice of law in February 2008 after misappropriating nearly $764,000 from client funds.
 He was disbarred after continuing to practice despite the suspension.
 In May 2010, Blau was ordered to pay Glassman nearly $500,000 in a malpractice lawsuit.
 The judgment was not paid.

-Glassman was admitted to the Brooklyn Law School in 2010 and expects to graduate in 2014.
+Glassman was admitted to the Brooklyn Law School in 2010 and graduated in 2014.
+In May 2015, he was admitted to the New York State Bar.

 – Maurice Possley